johndovern/dotfiles/README.md

-meant to be forked and maintained as a bare git repo. using reverse .gitignore technique to allow for seemless maintenence. nothing unless explicitly added to the porper.gitignore file or forced with -f will be added to this repo. that might be weird or cumbersome in a normal repo but this "repo" lives with me. i don't want to install some shit and have git bother me about it.
+meant to be forked and maintained as a bare git repo. using reverse .gitignore technique to allow for seemless maintenence. nothing unless explicitly added to the proper.gitignore file or forced with -f will be added to this repo. that might be weird or cumbersome in a normal repo but this "repo" lives with me. i don't want to install some shit and have git bother me about it.